 Christian Law Fellowship

 The Christian Legal Fellowship provides a place for students to gather together for prayer meetings, Bible studies, and have discussions about faith and law.
 CLF hosts several events throughout the year where students can really get to know each other, and organizes some community volunteering opportunities.
 There is also an annual CLF student conference, where members from all 14 CLF law school chapters gather to learn more about practicing law as a person of faith.
-This school year’s conference will be held in March 2019, and will be hosted jointly by the University of Toronto and Osgoode’s law faculties.

 Criminal Law Students Association

 The Criminal Law Students’ Association strives to bridge the gap between academic studies of criminal law and life as a criminal lawyer.
 Our aim is to increase interest in criminal law and to provide information and experiences to students already interested in this area through events such as our criminal trial moot program, detention centre tours, career panels and social events.